Umar-Ayub/RecsEngine/docs/architecture.md

 ### 2. Core Components (`src/core/`)

-*   **`config.py`**: This file handles configuration management, such as loading the API key and defining constants like the aspiration categories.
+*   **`config.py`**: This file handles configuration management, such as loading the API key.
 *   **`models.py`**: This file contains the Pydantic models (`Post`, `UserConv`).
 *   **`embed.py`**: This file is responsible for embedding text using the `all-MiniLM-L6-v2` sentence-transformer model.
 *   **`aspirations.py`**: This file handles the aspiration extraction logic using the Gemini API.
-It classifies user messages into predefined aspiration categories.
+It classifies user messages into a list of aspirations.
 *   **`indexing.py`**: This file manages the FAISS index, including building the index from the discussion posts and searching for similar items.
 *   **`reranking.py`**: This module contains the logic for reranking and filtering the recommendations.
 It includes functions to boost posts based on aspiration alignment, penalize duplicates, and incorporate popularity and recency priors from `activity.json`.
 *   **`metrics.py`**: This module contains functions to calculate the metrics we've defined: aspirational alignment and diversity.